 How Eco Garden Pro Organic Weed Killer Can Help

 Now that you know that there are safe and effective natural alternatives to synthetic herbicides, it is time to select the right product.
-Eco Garden Pro Organic Weed Killer is a 100% natural and organic formulation that is also safe for people and animals.
+Eco Garden Solutions Organic Vinegar Weed Killer is a 100% natural and organic formulation that is also safe for people and animals.

 Our herbicide works by using acetic acid and sodium chloride to destroy weeds with completely natural reactions in the plant growth cycle.
 Our product works fast, sometimes in as little as 24 hours comes pre-mixed and ready to use.